GRIM – the movement against food waste

 Can you tell me about your business and how it was born?

-It is called GRIM and means in Danish “ugly”.
-With our business we want to fight food waste by selling “ugly” fruit and vegetables which producers cannot sell due to their shape or size, but also overproduction.
+GRIM: It is called GRIM and means in Danish “ugly”.
+With our business, we want to fight food waste by selling “ugly” fruit and vegetables which producers cannot sell due to their shape or size, but also overproduction.
 When we talk about ugly, we mean second class fruit and veggies.
-For example, too big, too small for the European marketing standards or too curvy, with strange shapes, small surface marks, etc. Basically, food that cannot be sold as first class.
+For example, too big, too small for European marketing standards or too curvy, with strange shapes, small surface marks, etc. Basically, food that cannot be sold as first class.
 Often, we take also the surplus that farmers produce because they always grow extra.
 All our food is organic.

 We have two different food subscriptions that our customers can choose from.
 People can choose between a small or large box every week or every second week.
 We recently also started to deliver to food businesses like restaurant, juice producers and baby food producers.